Private Equity Is Gunning for Wisconsin’s County-Owned Nursing Homes

 Citizens for the Sauk County Health Care Center rally to save their county nursing home.

 According to Kriegl, the current board’s claims of fiscal responsibility are at odds with how it has historically spent public funds.
 The board recently spent $50 million on a highway department facility.
-What’s more, the county is currently spending about $8 million a year of its $150 million budget to maintain the county jail.
+What’s more, the county is currently spending about $8 million a year of its $150 million budget to operate the county jail.
 To the current board, spending money wisely is spending things in the way that they prefer spending them,” Kriegl says, “not necessarily based on any measure of using money wisely.
 Recent significant permanent increases in Medicare/Medicaid reimbursement rates means that with the same resident population mix, the nursing home could generate at least $1 million more income than operating expense in 2024 without property tax dollars. ”

 Judy Brey, a retired public school speech and language therapist, fighting the sale of Sauk County’s nursing home, says that the board had been opaque about its process, holding closed sessions and failing to inform the public about prospective buyers.
 Brey says the board held no public hearings on the sale and that the decision to privatize was made by the board’s properties committee without input from the finance committee or the board of trustees for the county home.